GavWood/GGJ2019-TV-Aerial-Simulator/README.md

 ## Background

-TV Aerial Simulator was created for the 48hr game jam for the theme [**What Does Home Mean to You?**](https://globalgamejam.org/news/theme-global-game-jam-2019-%E2%80%A6)
+TV Aerial Simulator was created for the 48hr game jam for the theme [**What Home Mean to You?**](https://globalgamejam.org/news/theme-global-game-jam-2019-%E2%80%A6)

 The game was inspired by previous GGJ games including Sacred Harvest and Keep Talking and Nobody Explodes.